maribernardes/MRINeedleSegmentation/README.md

 ### Prepare a configuration file

-Example configuration file can be find in the directory cloned from the repository.
+An example configuration file can be found in the directory cloned from the repository.
 Copy it to <working directory> and modify as needed.

 ~~~~
 $ cp IceBallSegmentation/config.sample.ini config.ini